AskitEndo/Python-Snake-Game/README.md

 ## Features

 - Classic arcade-style gameplay.
-- Control the snake using keyboard arrow keys (up, down, left, right).
+- Control the snake using keyboard arrow keys (W, S, A, D).
 - The snake grows longer and moves faster as it consumes food.
 - Randomly appearing hazards (fppf) add an extra challenge to the game.
 - Beautifully designed using the Turtle library in Python.